ava-labs/avalanche-docs/docs/reference/standards/avalanche-network-protocol.md

 payload packing.

 `"Containers"` are mentioned extensively in the description.
-A Container is simply a generic term for blocks or vertices, without needing to specify whether the consensus algorithm is DAG or Chain.
+A Container is simply a generic term for blocks.

 ## GetVersion